jonasmaertens/employeeWorkloadMonitor/README.md

     ```

 2. **Access the web interface**:
-    Open a web browser and navigate to `http://localhost:8000`.
+    The web browser window should open automatically.

 ## License
 This project is licensed under the MIT License.